 How to Install a Car Stereo

-For stereos bolted into the dash, you might need to wedge a panel tool or flat head screwdriver underneath the plastic façade.
+For stereos bolted into the dash, you might need to wedge a panel tool or flat head screwdriver underneath the plastic facade.
 Pry it open in order to access the bolts and plug pieces that hold the panel in place.
 After you remove these pieces, you will see the head unit.
-From here remove any screws that are holding the stereo in place and remove the unit from the dash.
+From here, remove any screws that are holding the stereo in place and remove the unit from the dash.

-If your vehicle does not have a harness or if the stereo plug was severed due to theft or misuse, you need to figure out which stereo wire matches up with the wires from your new car stereo.
-From here you must crimp or solder the stereo wires.
-Soldering gives a permanent connection, but crimping is easier and usually more practical.
+If your vehicle does not have a harness or if the harness was severed due to theft or misuse, you need to figure out which stereo wire matches up with the wires on your new car stereo.
+From here, you must crimp or solder the new car stereo wires to your factory harness.
+Soldering gives a more permanent connection, but crimping is easier and usually more practical.

-The next step is connecting the power and ground wires.
+The next step is connecting the stereo’s power and ground wires.
 Use the free wire harness included with your order at Sonic Electronix* to provide your car stereo with power and ground connections.